kingwilldabeast/u1_axios-api-intro/README.md

 ![](https://upload.wikimedia.org/wikipedia/commons/thumb/c/c9/Client-server-model.svg/1200px-Client-server-model.svg.png)

 A **"server"** is a computer who's primary purpose is just to store data.
 Humans don't normally interact with a server directly, so they have almost no interface.
-They often kind of ook like a VCR:
+They often kind of look like a VCR:

 ![](https://encrypted-tbn0.gstatic.com/shopping?q=tbn:ANd9GcRBQ6I4NzSHMvx7Wrdyy4BfY-HV1pY5Iji10WFRDs1AxPfvv8BgRoNPCDEM-pLNaRaIwlAr8LPzvS89M5xTKOY6g0aWKjRhNdsuy9zaZ99eWFLgffpM2Il-Zw&usqp=CAc).